Mahadkhaan/Fujitsu-App/README.md

 ##  Features

+###  Modular Codebase
+- Clean structure separating routes, templates, models, and config
+- Scalable design with room for features like email notifications or ticket statuses

+---

 ###  All Users
 - Register and log in securely
 - Select role (User or Admin) from home screen